isralduke/portfolio-11ty/src/product-design/step-counter-app.md

-featureAlt : App screen designs on iPhone and Apple Watch for the step counter app. mockups    : ['mockup-1.png','mockup-2.png','mockup-3.png','mockup-4.png'] roles      : ['UI Designer'] personas   : ['persona-1.jpg','persona-2.jpg'] sketches   : [] wireframes : []
+featureAlt : App screen designs on iPhone and Apple Watch for the step counter app. mockups    : ['mockup-1.png','mockup-2.png','mockup-3.png','mockup-4.png'] roles      : ['UI Designer'] goal : The goal is to design an iOS and watchOS app which enables users to easily see how many steps they’ve walked during the day.
+They would not have to navigate several menus deep into the health app. personas   : ['persona-1.jpg','persona-2.jpg'] keyChallenges : The app should be fully usable from just the watchOS app.
+The user doesn’t really have to use the iOS app, except to install the watchOS app.
+Another key challenge was keeping the app’s information concentrated on as few screens as possible for a glanceable app. targetAudience : The user for Duffy is a health-conscious user, but they’re probably best described as lay persons of the fitness world.
+They may not be gym members or calorie counters, but they’re aware that they need to walk during the day.
+They need to know how much to walk, and steps are a simple metric for these users. sketches   : [] wireframes : []
 usabilities: []
-designFile : https://www.figma.com/file/Qx7rW9DLGHgGCmEcFkFwL0/Duffy?node-id=67%3A254
+conclusion : It’s a free app and you can get Duffy at the App Store for your Apple Watch and iPhone. designFile : https://www.figma.com/file/Qx7rW9DLGHgGCmEcFkFwL0/Duffy?node-id=67%3A254
 ---